Australia's Human Rights Framework outlines a range of key measures to further protect and promote human rights in Australia.

 Human rights and the public sector

 Australia's Human Rights Framework contains measures that are aimed at enhancing understanding and respect for human rights across the public sector and ensuring appropriate recognition of human rights issues in legislative and policy development.

-The framework education and training program for the Austalian Government public sector comprises a range of resources and guidance materials that will:
+The framework education and training government public sector comprises a range of resources and guidance materials that will:

 - assist public sector officials to understand human rights obligations